 “Aman and Jonathan are two real keys because they’re going to man the one and two [singles] spots,” Browning said.

 The loss of the team’s No. 1 player, Rafe Mosetick, now an assistant coach for the team, leaves a void that will need to be filled for the team to return to the heights it reached last season.

 “We lost our number one, Rafe Mosetick, and that’s a huge, huge loss,” Browning said.

 Other important players to keep in mind are sophomore James Spaulding, senior Josh Goodman and junior Scott Rubenstein.
 Otherwise, the starting positions are up for grabs.
 Browning plans on utilizing the upcoming matches to decide which players fall where.
-This week’s matches — ultimately inconsequential games against National Association of Intercollegiate Athletics (NAIA) squads — will help a good deal Browning decide which players to trot onto the courts in May at the NCAA’s.
+This week’s matches — ultimately inconsequential games against National Association of Intercollegiate Athletics (NAIA) squads — will help Browning decide which players to trot onto the courts in May at the NCAA’s.

 “We haven’t come close to figuring out what our final lineup is,” Browning said.
 “At this point, we have an idea about what our lineup will be, but we probably won’t know for a while.”